THE 100. Participation. (0.5 h)

 THE 258.
 Stage Management.
 (1.5 h)

 Examines the role of the stage manager in theatre and other venues.
 Consideration of approaches, philosophy, nuts and bolts.
 Exploration of the responsibilities of the stage manager from auditions through rehearsals, techs, and performances including extended runs and touring and the key relationships therein with director, performer, designer and producer.
-P-THE 110 and 150.
+P-THE 110 or 111 and 150.

 THE 259.
 Theater Management: Principles and Practices.
 (3 h)